-Cesarean delivery — also known as a C-section — is a surgical procedure used to deliver a baby through incisions in the mother's abdomen and uterus.
+Cesarean delivery (C-section) is a surgical procedure used to deliver a baby through incisions in the abdomen and uterus.

 If you're pregnant, knowing what to expect during a C-section — both during the procedure and afterward — can help you prepare.

 Sometimes a C-section is safer for you or your baby than is a vaginal delivery.
 Your health care provider might recommend a C-section if:

 - Your labor isn't progressing.
 Stalled labor is one of the most common reasons for a C-section.
 Stalled labor might occur if your cervix isn't opening enough despite strong contractions over several hours.

 - Your baby is in distress.
 If your health care provider is concerned about changes in your baby's heartbeat, a C-section might be the best option.